 - Resolve issues as quickly as you can.
 Research shows that resolving issues within five minutes makes them 9 times more likely to convert.

-Another common mistake businesses make is that they fail to effectively utilize their sales funnel conversion rate data by ignoring or misreading their analytics data.
+Another common mistake businesses make is failing to effectively utilize their sales funnel conversion rate data by ignoring or misreading their analytics data.

 Companies have so much data at their disposal.
-And, even though analytics tools can be challenging to understand, without correctly identifying statistics and other key information from campaigns, it’s very difficult to identify which areas need to be improved and how to do this.
+And, even though analytics tools can be challenging to understand, without correctly identifying statistics and other key information from campaigns, it’s tough to identify which areas need improvement and how to do this.

 Analytics tools have enormous capabilities.
-By learning how to recognize and study this data, it’s possible to see patterns that you would otherwise miss for conversion funnel tracking.
+By learning to recognize and study this data, you can see patterns that you would otherwise miss for conversion funnel tracking.

 There are plenty of tools available to help you identify which areas you need to improve or overhaul to improve your conversion funnel and optimize it for sales.

 Creating a highly effective funnel can be challenging, but it’s worth it in terms of results.
 Many B2B marketers make mistakes, which can end up costing them sales.